Call for Abstract

 Biofertilizers are substances containing living microorganisms that enhance plant growth by improving the availability of essential nutrients.
 They offer an eco-friendly alternative to chemical fertilizers by utilizing natural processes such as nitrogen fixation, phosphorus solubilization, and potassium mobilization.

-• Nitrogen-Fixing Biofertilizers: These include bacteria like Rhizobium, Azotobacter, Azospirillum, and cyanobacteria, which convert atmospheric nitrogen into ammonia usable by plants.
+• Nitrogen-fixing biofertilizers: These include bacteria like Rhizobium, Azotobacter, Azospirillum, and cyanobacteria, which convert atmospheric nitrogen into ammonia usable by plants.
 They are especially beneficial for leguminous crops such as soybeans, peas, and beans.

-• Potassium-Mobilizing Biofertilizers: These include microorganisms like Bacillus mucilaginosus and fungi like Aspergillus niger, which help mobilize potassium in the soil, enhancing its accessibility to plants.
+• Potassium-mobilizing biofertilizers: These include microorganisms like Bacillus mucilaginosus and fungi like Aspergillus niger, which help mobilize potassium in the soil, enhancing its accessibility to plants.

 Gene expression is the process by which information from a gene is used to synthesize a functional gene product, typically proteins or RNA molecules.
 It involves several key steps: